jamesr1775/Sorting-Visualiser/Testing.md

     - Used the Jquery command $('.single-bar').length to also check the number of divs / bars created is correct.
     - The bar chart remains centered on the screen throughtout varying the number of bars.
 - The responsiveness of the chart has been tested on various screen sizes.
 An example of the testing is below.
-    - When changing the screen size, the bars will fold on to a new row which is expected as the generate bars function is called prior to the screen resolution change.
+    - When changing the screen size, the bars width should adjust as the screen size is changing in order to keep all the bars centered and on the same row.
     - When the generate bars button or the array slider is pressed the bar chart fits into one row for that screen size as expected.
     - The button controls update to the expected layout for tablets and smartphone screen sizes.
     - The tutorial button remains in the top right corner of the chart aligned with the end of the array size slider.